RarelyCharlie/rarelycharlie.github.io/_includes/glossary.md

 A ~~chatroom~~ for ~~Teen Stars./Teen Star~~

 # terms of service
 A set of terms and conditions that each person using ~~7 Cups~~ agrees to.
-The terms of service for each type of ~~account~~ are different.

 # therapist
 A professional who is qualified and licensed to practise ~~psychotherapy/therapy~~ or ~~counseling~~ in the part of the world where they work, and who is using an ~~account~~ intended for that purpose.
 A therapist account is password-protected, and it persists across devices and browser sessions.
 Therapists can optionally register to be included in a ~~directory~~ at ~~7 Cups~~ so that they can provide online therapy for a fee.